 Always remember: nobody can grow when they’re being mowed down.

-3. Be patient with yourself.
+3. Practice self-compassion by being patient with yourself.

 The ideal way to be patient with yourself is to: 1. give yourself unlimited tries, 2. forgive yourself as many times as it takes, and 3. refuse to get frustrated with yourself.